2014-2015 | Gamblit Gaming | Real-money online games | Unity | Adobe Air

 I absolutely thrive on tackling difficult or unusual problems, but even in my wildest dreams I couldn’t have predicted the kind of ride I was in for when in early 2014 I joined Gamblit Gaming to build and run their new internal development studio (and I mean this as a very good thing).

-Gamblit is built around a vision of creating and enabling an entirely new kind of experience and content when it comes to real-money gambling: games that look, feel and play like contemporary video games, mobile games or even arcade games, feature an element of skill, yet can still be played for real money (either against the house, or competitively against other players).
+Gamblit is built around a vision of creating and enabling an entirely new kind of experience and content when it comes to real-money gambling: games that look, feel, and play like contemporary video games, mobile games or even arcade games, feature an element of skill, yet can still be played for real money (either against the house, or competitively against other players).

-The timing for this couldn’t be better, too: the established casino-industry is awakening from a decade-long slumber, driven by shifting demographics, ominously declining floor revenues, and the inability to successfully engage a younger audience (the proverbial Millennials) with existing content.
+The timing for this couldn’t be better, too: the established casino industry is awakening from a decade-long slumber, driven by shifting demographics, ominously declining floor revenues, and the inability to successfully engage a younger audience (the proverbial Millennials) with existing content.
 The press is all over this as well, there’s enormous interest from operators, and even the traditionally conservative regulatory bodies recognize the need for innovation (for example, Nevada recently passed the landmark, historic Senate Bill 9, which allows the addition of skill-based components and mechanics to gambling games).

 All in all, the stars seem to be aligning for a tectonic shift to take place within the casino industry, and it’s exhilarating to be at the forefront of this change.
-In many ways the current situation reminds me of the “calm before storm” around 2006-2007, just before the emergence of social gaming, the debut of the iPhone, the subsequent golden age of mobile gaming, and the sweeping transformation of interactive entertainment we are now all familiar with.
+In many ways, the current situation reminds me of the “calm before the storm” around 2006-2007, just before the emergence of social gaming, the debut of the iPhone, the subsequent golden age of mobile gaming, and the sweeping transformation of interactive entertainment we are now all familiar with.

 That same transformation had also infused games with know-how and methodologies from other industries, most notably the widespread use of analytics and rapid iteration, “borrowed” from online retail and web marketing.
-I believe a similar cross-pollination is going to take place in the roughly $420 billion global gambling industry (which is more than 4 times the size of the $90 billion game industry), as opening the door to a dizzying array of potential new content is going to bring about new ways of distributing, marketing and monetizing that content as well.
+I believe a similar cross-pollination is going to take place in the roughly $420 billion global gambling industry (which is more than 4 times the size of the $90 billion game industry), opening the door to a dizzying array of potential new content is going to bring about new ways of distributing, marketing and monetizing that content as well.